cybercom-finland/vagrant-deltacloud-provider/README.md

 ### SSH authentication

-* `keypair_name` - The name of the key pair register in Deltacloud to associate with the VM.
+* `public_key_name` - The name of the key pair register in Deltacloud to associate with the VM.
 The public key should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
-* `public_key_path` - if `keypair_name` is not provided, the path to the public key will be used by vagrant to generate a keypair on the Deltacloud cloud.
-The keypair will be destroyed when the VM is destroyed.
+* `public_key_path` - if `public_key_name` is not provided, the path to the public key will be used by vagrant to generate a public key on the Deltacloud cloud.
+The public key will be destroyed when the VM is destroyed.

-If neither `keypair_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in Deltacloud.
+If neither `public_key_name` nor `public_key_path` are set, vagrant will generate a new ssh key and automatically import it in Deltacloud.

 * `ssh_disabled` - if set to `true`, all ssh actions managed by the provider will be disabled.
 We recommend to use this option only to create private VMs that won't be accessed directly from vagrant.
 Some actions might still want to connect with SSH (provisionners...).
 In this case, we will just warn you that the ssh action is likely to fail, but we won't forbid it